Physics Authoring Toolbar (PhysX Support UI)

 1. Modify the [Drive Target or Joint State Position] slider

-2. Click the Commit Changes buttton (green checkmark)
+2. Click the Commit Changes button (green checkmark)

 3. The position of the blue box is now permanently modified in the stage